- Problem Solving

 At Mount Hawke Academy, we have been fortunate enough to work with Shelley Beckerleg (NCETM Professional Development Lead, Specialist Leader of Education, Maths Mastery Lead for Aspire Academy Trust) in order to further improve the teaching and learning of mathematics.

-All teachers and TAs have worked tirelessly to improve our children’s understanding of Maths through development of the Teaching for Mastery approach within our school.
+All of us have worked tirelessly to improve our children’s understanding of Maths through development of the Teaching for Mastery approach within our school.
 This has involved training on each of the principles of teaching for Mastery, demonstration lessons in KS1 and in KS2, staff reflection groups on own practice, planning support, coaching and mentoring.

 Examples of GDS question stems are: